 Flashcards are non-gradable activities designed to allow learners to review content and help them commit it to memory.

 Authors can add text or an image to each side of each card.
-Learners see the front of the card, and try to remember, imagine, guess, etc, what's on the other side.
-Flashcard activities are marked complete when a learner has flipped all of the cards in the activity.
+Learners view the front of the card, and try to remember, imagine, or guess what's on the other side.
+Flashcard activities are marked complete when a learner has flipped all the cards in the activity.

 How to create Flashcard activities